Drug Abuse and Alcohol Abuse Program

 The deadline to submit a paper BOG Fee Waiver application for the Spring 2016 semester is September 2, 2016.
 After this date, you will need to complete the FAFSA application to apply for a BOG Fee Waiver and to see if you are eligible for other grant aid.
 Reminder: You will need to pay the Health Fee from your own funds.

-If you are Disqualified for Fall 2015, you can no longer submit a financial aid appeal for the Fall 2015 semester per federal regulations.
+If you are Disqualified for Spring 2016, you can no longer submit a financial aid appeal for the Spring 2016 semester per federal regulations.
 The deadline was April 29, 2016.
 Exceptions will be made for students submitting late FAFSA applications.

 If you have a comprehensive Educational Plan completed by a counselor, you do not need to submit one with your appeal.